gywns6287/GpNet/README.md

 ## Implementation

 ### 1. Preparing
-The pre-trained weight must exist as `weights.h5` and in the path where `main.py` is located.
+The pre-trained weight must exist as `weights.h5` in the path where `main.py` is located.
 #### 1.1.
 Configuration
 You can set the configuration  of GpNet at main.py.